Compare FREE Quotes from Loft Conversion Specialists

 The Party Wall Act of 1996 was established to prevent potential disputes between neighbours regarding shared boundaries such as a garden or loft wall.

-Damages may occur during a loft conversion, and with a party wall award, you and your neighbour can agree on the details of the work, including the scope, timeline, and cost.
+Damages may occur during a loft conversion, and with a party wall agreement for a loft conversion, you and your neighbour can agree on the details of the work, including the scope, timeline, and cost.

 If you fail to notify your neighbour of your plans, you can quickly and legally be stopped from proceeding with your loft conversion.
 Your neighbour can hire a solicitor and barrister to remove an injunction to halt your work until you serve an appropriate and valid Notice.